Eskilstuna-kommun/geoportia/docs/schema_update.md

 The following page describes the way that the catalogue is kept notified of changes to the Postgis database.

 The demo.sql database specification contains two triggers, ''on_ddl_schema_change'' and ''on_drop_schema_change'', that are called when significant changes are made to the database schema.
-Both trigger a notification to the channel ''schema_update'' with the message "reload schema."
+Both trigger a notification to the channel ''schema_update'' containing a JSON object with a ''message'' property information of which trigger generated it.

-There are no listeners to the channel at this time.
-The intent is for one to be added to the postgreSQL plugin to ensure that the database entities are kept up to date.
+The notification will be picked up by the listener in the catalog-backend-module-postgresql-data plugin, which then reloads the database.

 Note that since demo.sql has been changed, the docker-compose.yml resource must be spun up again for the changes to the database to take effect.